tikikun/tikikun.github.io/content/posts/ai-in-a-flash-ai-and-the-matrix/index.md

   * You need it to be interconnected
   * You need it to carry informations (say a number or something)
-  * You need information to change during the &#8220;connections&#8221; happening
+  * You need information to change during the "connections" happening

 And so something like this has been invented by AI researcher below.

 ![Neural network](images/nn-math.svg)

-Each of the small round node inside the chart is called a &#8220;cell&#8221; each cell is connected to each other by a line, on the line has some values (that will be multiplied by the value of the cell).
+Each of the small round node inside the chart is called a "cell" each cell is connected to each other by a line, on the line has some values (that will be multiplied by the value of the cell).
 The calculation process will go from left to right.

 Also, you can see, it fulfilled the requirements above: